seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Take thou my soldiers, prisoners, patrimony;
 Dispose of them, of me; the walls are thine:
 Witness the world, that I create thee here
-My lord and master.
+My lord and master. /

 **GONERIL**
-Mean you to enjoy him?
+/ Mean you to enjoy him?

 **ALBANY**
 Stay yet; hear reason.
 Edmund, I arrest thee
 On capital treason; and, in thine attaint,
-This gilded serpent
+This gilded serpent /

 *\[Pointing to Goneril]*
-For your claim, fair sister,
+/ For your claim, fair sister,
 I bar it in the interest of my wife:
 'Tis she is sub-contracted to this lord,
 And I, her husband, contradict your bans.
 If you will marry, make your loves to me,
-My lady is bespoke.
+My lady is bespoke. /

+**GONERIL**
+/ An interlude!

+**ALBANY**
 Thou art arm'd, Gloucester: let the trumpet sound:
 If none appear to prove upon thy head
 Thy heinous, manifest, and many treasons,
-There is my pledge;
+There is my pledge; /

 *\[Throwing down a glove]*
-I'll prove it on thy heart,
+/ I'll prove it on thy heart,
 Ere I taste bread, thou art in nothing less
-Than I have here proclaim'd thee.
+Than I have here proclaim'd thee. /

 **REGAN**
-Sick, O, sick!
+/ Sick, O, sick!

 **GONERIL**
 *\[Aside]*
 If not, I'll ne'er trust medicine.

 **EDMUND**
-There's my exchange:

 *\[Throwing down a glove]*
-what in the world he is
+There's my exchange: what in the world he is
 That names me traitor, villain-like he lies:
 Call by thy trumpet: he that dares approach,
 On him, on you, who not?
 I will maintain
-My truth and honour firmly.
+My truth and honor firmly.

 **ALBANY**
 Trust to thy single virtue; for thy soldiers,
 All levied in my name, have in my name
-Took their discharge.
+Took their discharge. /

 **REGAN**
-My sickness grows upon me.
+/ My sickness grows upon me.

+*Exit Regan*

+*Enter a Herald*

 **ALBANY**
 She is not well; convey her to my tent.

-*Exit Regan, led*

-*Enter a Herald*

 Come hither, herald,--Let the trumpet sound,
-And read out this.
+And read out this. /

+**Captain**
+/ Sound, trumpet!

 *A trumpet sounds*